Vusisean11/valiant/README.md

   # You can define as many journeys as you like, and they can be
   # used to handle different conversational flows.
   #
-  # Parlant will automatically select the most appropriate journey(s)
+  # valiant will automatically select the most appropriate journey(s)
   # to use based on the conversation context, keeping your prompts
   # shorter, and more focused and consistent in their results.
   recommend_book = await agent.create_journey(